jesskelsall/astarus/characters/noon-schiller.md

 Noon was born in Ballabeg (publicly: Baldrine) into the [Schiller family](../organisations/schiller-family.md), a wealthy and powerful family on [Kardanis](../places/regions/kardanis.md).
 As the family heir, Noon was infused with [Nills](nills.md) (an aspect of [Nilliski](nilliski.md)) prior to his birth in a blood ritual conducted by his family, honouring the pact that the Schillers made with [Nilliski](nilliski.md) generations ago.

-From a young age [Nills](nills.md) helped Noon master her magic that flows within him, manifesting as magical powers.
+From a young age [Nills](nills.md), who calls Noon *Brother Light*, helped Noon master her magic that flows within him, manifesting as magical powers.
 The pair grew closer, [Nills](nills.md) helping Noon navigate early life choices and proving trustworthy.
 Noon came to understand that [Nills](nills.md) was worth listening to, eventually seeing her orders and suggestions as his own.

 Once old enough, [Nills](nills.md) instructed Noon to leave home and join the [Astornox](../organisations/astornox/astornox.md).
 Noon presented this decision publicly as a desire to forge his own path and get out from under his family's shadow.
 While Noon claims to agree with the goals of the [Astorrel](../organisations/astorrel/astorrel.md), he is actually indifferent to [Kirrel](../gods/deities/kirrel.md)'s teachings and finds the military organisation beneath him.